ryanorsinger/learn-to-code-python-workshop/agenda.md

             - Polya

 ## Agenda for the day
-0. WiFi Connection Details:

-0. Before we begin:
+0. Getting Setup for the day
-    - Get yoursealf a handout and begin reading
+    - Download the handout from
     - Create an account on Kaggle.com

+Hunt the Good Stuff Exercise

-1. Intro to Data Science
+2. Intro to Data Science

-2. Short break, mid-morning
+Short break, mid-morning

-3. Intro to programming in Python
+Intro to programming in Python

-4. Lunch break @ 11:40ish
+Lunch break @ 12:00pm

-5. More hands-on practice w/ Python
+More hands-on practice w/ Python